CipherTrace Announces Travel Rule Information Sharing Architecture (TRISA)

-Two key regulatory bodies recently rocked the foundation of the crypto economy with new guidance that will have major impacts on exchanges and other virtual asset service providers (VASPs).
-The global anti-money laundering watchdog, the Financial Action Task Force (FATF), recently updated guidance that includes a “Funds Travel Rule.”
+Two key regulatory bodies recently rocked the foundation of the crypto economy with new guidance that will have major impacts on exchanges and other The term "virtual asset" refers to any digital representatio...
+More service providers (VASPs).
+The global anti-money laundering watchdog, the Financial Action Task Force (The Financial Action Task Force (FATF) is a global money lau...
+More), recently updated guidance that includes a “Funds In October 2018, the Financial Action Task Force (FATF), the...
+More.”
 In short, the new rule requires virtual asset service providers (VASPs) to share and store sender (originator) and receiver (beneficiary) information related to A cryptocurrency (or crypto currency) is a digital asset des...
 More transactions.
-Also, in May 2019 the US Treasury’s Financial Crimes Enforcement Network (FinCEN) clarified its guidance to categorize VASPs as money service business (MSBs), which means they must now comply with the long-standing Funds Travel Rule under the Bank Secrecy Act (BSA).
+Also, in May 2019 the US Treasury’s Financial Crimes Enforcement Network (FinCEN) clarified its guidance to categorize VASPs as money service business (MSBs), which means they must now comply with the long-standing Funds Travel Rule under the The Bank Secrecy Act (BSA) is U.S. legislation aimed toward ...
+More (BSA).

 G20 Makes Implementation of FATF’s Virtual Asset Guidelines a Virtual Certainty

 At the close of their summit held in Osaka, Japan on June 29, finance ministers and central bankers of the G20 economic bloc formally announced their support for FATF’s updated virtual guidelines, including the Travel Rule.
-Subsequently, a number of major voices in the crypto economy have complained that the new rule is not only impractical given current A blockchain—the technology underlying bitcoin and other c...
+Subsequently, a number of major voices in the crypto economy have complained that the new rule is not only impractical given current A blockchain is a shared digital ledger, or a continually up...
 More technology but also antithetical to the pseudo-anonymous nature of cryptocurrencies.

 At the end of their annual summit held in Osaka, Japan in June 2019, G20 finance ministers and central bank governors declared: “We reaffirm our commitment to applying the recently amended FATF Standards to virtual assets and related providers for AML and CFT.